 The Victorian Government has established the Regional Health Infrastructure Fund as part of its commitment to better health for people in rural and regional Victoria.
-The May 2018 Victorian State Budget allocated an additional $50 for Round 3 Regional Health Infrastructure Fund (2018-19).
-This allocating brings the total Regional Health Infrastructure Fund to $250 million.

-Round 1 allocated $134 million across 93 projects

-Later crawl | The Victorian Government has established the Regional Health Infrastructure Fund as part of its commitment to better health for people in rural and regional Victoria.
 The May 2018 Victorian State Budget allocated an additional $50 million for Round 3 Regional Health Infrastructure Fund (2018-19).
 This allocating brings the total Regional Health Infrastructure Fund to $250 million.

 Round 1 allocated $134 million across 93 projects